MWillis10231/CatReddit/README.md

 ## Known Issues

-* Refreshing or pressing back breaks the app
-* Search Bar does not work as intended
 * If using a very small mobile view, deeply nested comments can overflow off the sides
 * Zero score comments (and probably posts) do not load the upvote/downvotes properly